 3 minute read

-I’ve talked with hundreds (really several thousand) contractors over 20 plus years, and as I recall, at one time or another every contractor has had the miserable, ego-crushing experience of being told to pack their tools and leave the job.
+I’ve talked with hundreds (really several thousand) contractors over 20-plus years, and as I recall, at one time or another every contractor has had the miserable, ego-crushing experience of being told to pack their tools and leave the job.

 Customers can be brutal.
 Communication can fail, and misunderstandings can easily happen.
 We live in a very fickle and demanding society today.
 Some clients are self-serving, looking for ways to profit at the contractors’ expense.
-But often, contractors are their own worst enemy.
+But often, contractors are their own worst enemies.
 Picture this:

 - The technician parked on the customer’s grass

 - Worker comments are totally inappropriate or worse

 - A tech clearly damaged a client’s home (and hid it)

 - Their project is dragging because you are short-handed